-In this article, we'll go over different ways of calculating Cycle Time and go over their pros and cons.
+In this article, we'll go over different ways of calculating Change Lead Time and go over their pros and cons.

-There are 2 types of distribution.
+There are 2 types of distribution functions.
 One is symmetrical, other is long tail distribution (there are more types but out of context).

 We want to see more signals less noise.
 Averages are useful when you don't expect outliers and if we show average in a long tail distribution, we'd not capture the long tail (outliers).
 Any improvements on the long tail AKA predictability will also not be visible.

-Cycle Time is from first commit to merging the pull request.
-Due to the nature of how developers work, we can see Cycle Time being a long tail distribution.
+Change Lead Time is time from first commit to merging the pull request.
+Due to the nature of how developers work, we can see Change Lead Time being a long tail distribution.

 Average (mean): 1.62 days

 If we use the average Change Lead Time of the pull request above, we will get 1.62 days Change Lead Time.